Toonturama: Toonturama

 On February 25, 2002, Telefutura acquired the rights to Zodiac Entertainment (via Carlton; which is previously cartoons are executive production in the UK), was the new block featured several first-run dubbed versions of original series from production by Zodiac and Calico (owned by World Events Productions, was the first-time previously aired on the originally Univision's block such as Voltron: Defender of the Universe and Denver, the Last Dinosaur), during the addition of the cartoon series and featured archived content from the programming library such as Mr. Bogus and Widget the World Watcher.
+Both cartoon programs originally ran on the network until 2003.
 On October 6, 2002, Telefutura was completely removed from the Madrid-based BRB Internacional's two cartoon series such as "The New World of the Gnomes" and "Super Models", ahead of the expiry of Telefutura's program supply deal with BRB Internacional for the passed ten-months, due to sale was brokered by Miami's Venevision International (now Cisneros Media).
-Venevision International's inked a two-year deal to rep BRB's catalog in North America and Latin America outside Mexico.
-The network was changed the schedule and replaced by two Nelvana cartoon series (including "Cadillacs and Dinosaurs" and "Tales from the Cryptkeeper") briefly which is premiered as rerun in the following week.
-However, Telefutura was caring over of the BRB Internacional-produced shows to the block offer next year.
+Venevision International inked a two-year deal to rep BRB's catalog in North America and Latin America outside Mexico.
+The network was changed the schedule and replaced by two Nelvana cartoon series (including "Cadillacs and Dinosaurs" and "Tales from the Cryptkeeper") briefly which premiered as rerun in the following week.
+However, Telefutura was carrying over the BRB Internacional-produced shows to the block offer next year.